edgi-govdata-archiving/EEW-ReportCard-Data/README.md

 A script _run_AllPrograms.sh_ runs _AllPrograms.py_ with batches of congressional districts.
 The districts are listed in 9 files _state_cd-X.csv_, where X is 1 to 9.
 The script is run as follows:
 * run_AllPrograms.sh

+_run_AllPrograms.sh_ first backs up the current _region.db_ database, appending the current date to the file name.
+Then it cleans out the tables that will be re-populated by running _AllPrograms.py_.

 A log file, _AllPrograms.log_, can be viewed to determine if there was any problem encountered in running the _AllPrograms.py_ on any of the _state_cd-X.csv_ files.

 The _AllPrograms.py_ program writes into tables in the local _region.db_ SQLite database.
 The schema for this database is in _region_db.schema_.